 This approach helps define development and design tasks simultaneously with product decisions.
 User stories capture and refine product decisions, and once those are completed the task of designing page flows and interactions becomes drastically easier.
 I rely upon a backlog as a foundational element for organized product design.

 The design process can begin at various stages, but from experience I have found it best to start design after a backlog has been completed with approval from the product owner.
 Once a general pass for layout and interactions is completed, more detail can be applied to individual screens.
-I consider my process for wireframing low-fidelity, meaning the elements are built using vector shapes, but for ideating colors and layer effects are omitted.
+I consider my process for wireframing functional, meaning the elements are built using vector shapes, but for ideating colors and layer effects are omitted.
 This helps work out the specifications of design elements in perfect pixel form, so that once they are approved applying final visual design is a straightforward process.

 Refine and Condense.